RIAEvangelist/node-parrot-drone/projects/common.md

 Calibration required.

 Triggered : when the calibration requirement changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MagnetoCalibrationRequiredState ` event from the drone :

 ```javascript